 As Transit opens, our unnamed narrator, a young German man sitting in a pizzeria in Marseille, invites us to listen to his story, the whole story from start to finish.
 As we join him for a slice of pizza and a glass of rosé, he begins his tale.
 Having escaped first from a concentration camp in Germany and then from a work camp near Rouen, our narrator makes his way to Paris.
 Whilst in the capital, he is asked by an old friend to deliver a letter to a man named Weidel, but when he arrives at the man’s hotel, he encounters a puzzle.
 Weidel, a writer, has committed suicide leaving a suitcase containing a manuscript and some letters.
-One letter is from the Mexican Consulate in Marseille claiming that a visa and travel funds await Weidel there; the other is from Weidel’s estranged wife urging him to come to Marseille.
+One letter is from the Mexican Consulate in Marseille, claiming that a visa and travel funds await Weidel there; the other is from Weidel’s estranged wife urging him to come to Marseille.
 Our narrator takes the suitcase and ultimately decides to travel to the city with the intention of handing the contents over to the Consulate.
 Moreover, he hopes to evade the Nazis by losing himself in the strange and unknown city of Marseille, a place on the edge of Europe:

 The last few months I’d been wondering where all this was going to end up – the trickles, the streams of people from the camps, the dispersed soldiers, the army mercenaries, the defilers of all races, the deserters of from all nations.
 This, then, was where the detritus was flowing, along this channel, this gutter, the Canebière, and via this gutter into the sea, where there would at last be room for all, and peace. (pg.
 35, NYRB Classics)

 Whilst en route to Marseille, our narrator acquires refugee papers in the name of Siedler.
-When he tries to hand Weidel’s case to the Mexican Consulate, the officials assume Weidel is Siedler’s pen name and that the two men are one and the same person.
+Consequently, when he tries to hand Weidel’s case to the Mexican Consulate, the officials assume Weidel is Siedler’s pen name and that the two men are one and the same person.
 In an effort to secure some breathing space, our narrator goes along with this assumption and begins to look for Weidel’s wife.

 Our narrator, however, soon realises that Marseille is a place of departure; no one asks where you have come from, only where you are going to.
 In fact, the Marseille Prefect will only allow visitors to stay in the city if they can prove they are making arrangements to obtain all the necessary documentation for departure.
 In order to leave, a refugee requires a visa to enter the country of their destination, transit visas for all countries he/she will pass through on the journey, and an exit visa granting permission to leave France.
 Moreover, one or more of these visas may be dependent on other documentation: a birth certificate, lack of convictions or black marks on the traveller’s character, medical certificates…the list is endless.
 And each visa is valid only for a discrete period of time; if any one of these documents expires while others are being processed, the traveller must start the application sequence all over again.

 One of the most compelling (and frightening) aspects of this novel is just how effectively it conveys the maze of bureaucracy and red tape refugees must navigate in order to secure a passage from Marseille.
-New requirements and regulations can be introduced at any time dashing the hopes of many refugees.
+New requirements and regulations can be introduced at any time, dashing the hopes of many refugees.
 In this passage, our narrator listens to the experience of just one of the many refugees he encounters, a man hoping to travel to Brazil:

 “I had everything; I even had the eye doctor’s certificate.
 And eventually the consulate did open.
 I even reached the room of the consul, but they said they had just received a telegram, and now they were asking for proof of Aryan ancestry.
 And so, in accordance with the laws of this country, I have to go back to my department of origin…” (pg.
 219)